kailash-manasarovar/statement/docs/timeline/2024/october.md

 - I mention this in [another section about the laundry](../2023/november.md#the-laundry), scene of many drugged-manipulation and stalker events.
 I wonder if Sunday, like Monday, was always a *special day* back at mine.
 - There was always something happening at [the laundry](#threats-and-a-woman-at-the-laundry); particularly this month.
 - Back home that night, a fake account tells me possum man is the boss - the account uses the word Caesar - and that he is looking for developers.
-- I see [car lady](september.md#another-upsetting-targeted-woman) with the account name Gutmann Cesar suggesting that he is a good man.
+- I see [car lady](september.md#another-upsetting-targeted-woman) again with the account name Gutmann Cesar suggesting that he is a good man.

 ![pic]( ../../content/images/threats/oct-24/10.png)
 ![pic]( ../../content/images/threats/oct-24/11.png)